-- Due to the continued uncertainty surrounding the COVID-19 recovery and the corresponding impacts on the economy at large, analysis of future impacts on the VRS fund will continue as new information becomes available. - VRS will continue to monitor the health of the plans and is committed to providing robust analysis for consideration by the VRS Board of Trustees and other stakeholders.
+- Due to the current economic conditions, including high inflation, slowing growth, and geopolitical developments, analysis of future impacts on the VRS fund will continue as new information becomes available. - While actions taken by the Governor and General Assembly in 2022 including maintaining higher contribution rates and infusing additional dollars serve to improve plan health, these actions do not immunize the fund from downside risk because unfunded liabilities remain and economic conditions, especially in the near-term, are uncertain. - VRS will continue to monitor the health of the plans and is committed to providing robust analysis for consideration by the VRS Board of Trustees and other stakeholders.